Nexmo/station/README.md

 Nexmo Developer is a platform hosting the Nexmo documentation, API reference, SDKs, Tools & Community content.

-> Note: Nexmo Developer is in ongoing early stage active development.
-Breaking changes may be introduced at this point.

 ### Prerequisites

 - Ruby 2.4.1 + bundler